SpenserKao/Employee-Data-Navigation/README.md

 The main JSON file seralises employee data as an import input data to the applicatiin.
 As a virtual superset of employeeData.json explained next, this contains extrat data to conver extra more general/exceptional scenarios.

 ### employeeData.json
-As hinted earlier, this input data file only reflects basic Momenton-provided scenarios.
+As hinted earlier, this input data file only reflects original scenarios.

 ### index.html
 The default executable if http-server is set up locally.